Datasource

-DataSource is a name given to the connection set up to a database from a server.
+A datasource or DataSource is a name given to the connection set up to a database from a server.
 The name is commonly used when creating a query to the database.
 The data source name (DSN) need not be the same as the filename for the database.
 For example, a database file named friends.mdb could be set up with a DSN of school.
 Then DSN school would be used to refer to the database when performing a query.

 Sun's version of DataSource

 A factory for connections to the physical data source that this DataSource object represents.
 An alternative to the DriverManager facility, a DataSource object is the preferred means of getting a connection.
 An object that implements the DataSource interface will typically be registered with a naming service based on the Java Naming and Directory Interface (JNDI) API.

 The DataSource interface is implemented by a driver vendor.
 There are three types of implementations: